Structure of the Cannes Film Festival

-In addition to traditional participation as either a buyer or seller, the Market now offers two specialist registration tracks for producers.
-The first, the Producers' Network, was launched in the late-2000s and provides a special programme of events and workshops for newer (but not first-time) producers to make international contacts, broaden their skillset, and get business done in Cannes.
-The second track is known as the Industry Workshops (formerly, Producers' Workshop).
-Started in 2012, this programme provides a series of workshops at the outset of the Market to help new and first-time producers understand the international marketplace and make the most of their time at the Marché du Film.
+In addition to traditional participation as either a buyer or seller, the Market offers a specialist registration track for producers.
+The Producers' Network was launched in the late-2000s and provides a special programme of events and workshops for newer (but not first-time) producers to make international contacts, broaden their skillset, and get business done in Cannes.

-Beyond the registration programmes for producers, the Market now has its own little posse of sidebars.
+Beyond the registration programme for producers, the Market now has its own little gaggle of sidebars.